algorandfoundation/docs/docs/get-details/dapps/smart-contracts/guidelines.md

 ### (Niche) use cases for smart signatures

-There are two main (niche) use cases for smart signatures:
+There are three main (niche) use cases for smart signatures:

-* As contract account, smart signatures can be used when very costly operations need to be performed, such as `ed25519verify` or `vrf_verify`.
+* As a contract account, smart signatures can be used when very costly operations need to be performed, such as `ed25519verify` or `vrf_verify`.
 A smart contract needing to perform such operations would require to be called (in a group of transactions) just after a transaction from the contract account.
-Importantly, this mechanism can only be used for smart contract methods that are not meant to be called from another smart contract, as smart contracts currently cannot issue inner transaction signed by a logic signature.
+    * Importantly, this mechanism can only be used for smart contract methods that are not meant to be called from another smart contract, as smart contracts currently cannot issue inner transaction signed by a logic signature.
+    * An alternative solution is to [increase the opcode budget](../../../dapps/avm/teal/#dynamic-operational-cost-of-teal-opcodes) of the smart contract using group transactions and inner transactions.
+PyTeal actually includes a [budget increase utility](https://pyteal.readthedocs.io/en/stable/opup.html).
+This method however is more expensive in terms of transaction fees, compared to using a smart signature contract account.
+ON the other hand, it has the advantages of being easier to code and of not breaking composability.
-* As contract account, smart signatures can be used to allow any user (even without a blockchain account) to send certain transactions for free:
+* As a contract account, smart signatures can be used to allow any user (even without a blockchain account) to send certain transactions for free:
     * This is only meaningful if there are only a limited number of transactions that can be executed in a given amount of time.
     * A concrete example would be a smart signature allowing to call a smart contract acting as a third-party blockchain light client.
 Only when the third-party blockchain has new valid blocks can the smart contract be called succesfully.
-* As delegated logic signature, smart signatures can be used in complex systems to delegate certain operations on an account to another signature key or another smart contract.
+* As a delegated logic signature, smart signatures can be used in complex systems to delegate certain operations on an account to another signature key or another smart contract.
 Here are a few examples:
     * Delegation of the issuance of "change offline" transactions to a lower-security key to give the ability to very quickly send "change offline" transactions in case of a participation node issue.
     * Delegation of ASA transfers to a "hot key."
-This allows to use the Algorand blockchain to record token ownership in a custodial system (e.g., for a loyalty reward program).
+This allows using the Algorand blockchain to record token ownership in a custodial system (e.g., for a loyalty reward program).
 The actual keys of the custodial accounts can be kept in cold storage, while the system uses hot keys whose only ability is to transfer tokens between custodial accounts.
 This way, the system is no less secure than a centralized system with a centralized DB: in case of leak of keys, the only thing the attacker can do is to transfer the tokens incorrectly, but the attacker is not able to rekey accounts or steal Algos (if Algos are used for any other purpose).

 Note that the second use case can often be done using a smart contract and inner transactions.
 However, a delegated logic signature is often easier to write and use for that purpose.